hashicorp/consul/website/source/docs/agent/options.html.md

       until enough newer-versioned servers have been added to the cluster before promoting any of them to voters.
 Defaults to `false`.

+* <a name="auto_encrypt"></a><a href="#auto_encrypt">`auto_encrypt`</a>
+    This object allows setting options for the `auto_encrypt` feature.

+    The following sub-keys are available:

+    * <a name="allow_tls"></a><a href="#allow_tls">`allow_tls`</a> (Defaults to `false`) This option enables `auto_encrypt` on the servers and allows them to automatically distribute certificates from the Connect CA to the clients.
+If enabled, the server can accept incoming connections from both the built-in CA and the Connect CA, as well as their certificates.
+Note, the server will only present the built-in CA and certificate, which the client can verify using the CA it received from `auto_encrypt` endpoint.
+If disabled, a client configured with `auto_encrypt.tls` will be unable to start.

+    * <a name="tls"></a><a href="#tls">`tls`</a> (Defaults to `false`) Allows the client to request the Connect CA and certificates from the servers, for encrypting RPC communication.
+The client will make the request to any servers listed in the `-join` or `-retry-join` option.
+This requires that every server to have `auto_encrypt.allow_tls` enabled.
+When both `auto_encrypt` options are used, it allows clients to receive certificates that are generated on the servers.
+If the `-server-port` is not the default one, it has to be provided to the client as well.
+Usually this is discovered through LAN gossip, but `auto_encrypt` provision happens before the information can be distributed through gossip.
+The most secure `auto_encrypt` setup is when the client is provided with the built-in CA, `verify_server_hostname` is turned on, and when an ACL token with `node.write` permissions is setup.
+It is also possible to use `auto_encrypt` with a CA and ACL, but without `verify_server_hostname`, or only with a ACL enabled, or only with CA and `verify_server_hostname`, or only with a CA, or finally without a CA and without ACL enabled.
+In any case, the communication to the `auto_encrypt` endpoint is always TLS encrypted.

 * <a name="bootstrap"></a><a href="#bootstrap">`bootstrap`</a> Equivalent to the
   [`-bootstrap` command-line flag](#_bootstrap).